Adam Williams

 In 1971, Carolyn and Roger Perron move their family into a dilapidated Rhode Island farm house and soon strange things start happening around it with escalating nightmarish terror.
 In desperation, Carolyn contacts the noted paranormal investigators, Ed and Lorraine Warren, to examine the house.
 What the Warrens discover is a whole area steeped in a satanic haunting that is now targeting the Perron family wherever they go.
 To stop this evil, the Warrens will have to call upon all their skills and spiritual strength to defeat this spectral menace at its source that threatens to destroy everyone involved.

 If I'm honest here, I'd recommend checking out entire franchise if you've got time.
-These include The Conjuring, The Conjuring 2, Annabelle, Annabelle: Creation, Annabelle Comes Home The Nun and The Curse of La Llorona.
-They're all pretty enjoyable, admittedly The Nun and The Curse of La Llorona are the weakest in the franchise but they're still worth a watch.
-And of course we've still got more to come, the third Conjuring film has been delayed but it sounds great.
-You can read more on it with our 'Exclusive Interview With Steve Coulter'.
+These include The Conjuring, The Conjuring 2, The Conjuring: The Devil Made Me Do It, Annabelle, Annabelle: Creation, Annabelle Comes Home The Nun, The Nun 2 and The Curse of La Llorona.
+They're all pretty enjoyable, admittedly The Nun films and The Curse of La Llorona are the weakest in the franchise but they're still worth a watch.

 Digging Up The Marrow (2014)